VirtusLab/git-machete-intellij-plugin/README.md

 ![](docs/plugins.jetbrains.com/scenario-3-stacked-prs.gif)

-You can start with `Checkout and Rebase Onto Parent...` to place `fancy-footer` back on top of `sticky-header`.
+You can start with `Checkout and Sync to Parent by Rebase...` to place `fancy-footer` back on top of `sticky-header`.
 Now `Push...` both branches.
 Everything is back in sync again.